 Trump protecting medical providers who oppose abortion

-WASHINGTON – Moving to solidify its credentials with social conservatives, the Trump administration is creating an office to protect the religious rights of medical providers, including those who oppose abortion.
+WASHINGTON-- Moving to solidify its standing with social conservatives, the Trump administration is creating an office to protect the religious rights of medical providers, including those who oppose abortion.

-The announcement Thursday by the Department of Health and Human Service drew immediate criticism from Democrats who said it could undermine the rights of women, gays and transgender people.
+The announcement Thursday by the Department of Health and Human Services drew immediate criticism from Democrats who said it could undermine the rights of women, gays and transgender people.

 The new division will be part of the HHS Office of Civil Rights, which enforces federal anti-discrimination and privacy laws.
 The administration said it will focus on enforcing conscience and religious protections already part of federal law.
 No new efforts to expand such protections were announced.